Chart Color Schemes

 Infrastructure

-Emerald Beach has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Emerald Beach has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the area: 15-17 Pine Crescent & Ti-Tree Road Residential Subdivision, Seacrest Estate, PP-2023-1583 - Sandy Beach Community Hub Rezoning, and Sandy Beach Reserve Community Hub and Active Youth Space Project.
-The following details those most relevant.
+The performance of an area is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified four projects that are expected to influence the area: 15-17 Pine Crescent & Ti-Tree Road Residential Subdivision, Seacrest Estate, PP-2023-1583 - Sandy Beach Community Hub Re-zoning, and Sandy Beach Reserve Community Hub and Active Youth Space Project.
+The following details those that are most relevant:.

 Professional plan users can use the search below to filter and access additional projects.